Thanks for sharing your vote !

 Level 1116 Point Active 2 days ago

-Here’s your Step to Step Guide to Change the Network Binding Order in Windows 10 Using the Control Panel
+Here’s your Step to Step Guide to changing the Network Binding Order Windows 10 Using the Control Panel

 Step 1: Open settings.

 Step 4: Click the change adaptor options.